sally12306/CAN/README.md

 # CAN

-This repository contains the codes for our paper titled "CAN: A Conflict-Aware Novelty-Weighted Algorithm for Offline-to-Online Crowd Robot Navigation".
+This repository contains the codes for our paper titled "CAN: A Conflict-Aware Novelty-Weighted Algorithm for Offline-to-Online Crowd Robot For experiment demonstrations, please refer to the [youtube video](https://youtu.be/K9kPEDEgjGY)Navigation".